-Asthma attacks can terrify people for a good reason.
-It can feel like drowning on dry land and requires immediate medical attention.
+Asthma attacks can be terrifying for people who suffer from them.
+They can feel like drowning and require immediate medical attention.
 If you have this condition, you might shy away from physical activity out of fear of triggering your next episode.

-However, doing so could be hazardous for your health – your body needs exercise to function as intended.
+However, avoiding exercise can be hazardous for your health – your body needs activity to function as intended.
 Furthermore, some forms of movement could reduce your symptoms.

 There’s an unspoken epidemic in America: poor posture.
 The problem isn’t the sole province of cubicle dwellers, either.
 Research suggests many spinal issues start early, with over 60% of children and adolescents evidencing incorrect body alignment.
 Back pain alone is debilitating but can exacerbate asthma symptoms by compressing the chest cavity, leaving even less room for oxygen to enter your airways.

-Asthma is also more widespread than you think.
-It’s one of the most common respiratory conditions in the developed world, affecting over 300 million people worldwide.
+Asthma is the most common respiratory condition in the developed world, affecting over 300 million people worldwide.
 As more people adopt sedentary work lives, combining poor posture with this respiratory condition could leave countless folks gasping for air.
 Their suffering hurts everyone through decreased productivity and missed opportunities due to illness.

 Yoga is one of the best exercises you can do to improve your posture.
-From the moment you take to the mat in tadasana or mountain pose, you focus on correcting your alignment, keeping your shoulders back, your neck long, and your chest proud.
-The right guide helps you into proper positioning on more complex moves, further benefiting your spine.
+From the moment you take to the mat in Tadasana or Mountain Pose, you focus on correcting your alignment, keeping your shoulders back, your neck long, and your chest proud.
+The right guide helps you with proper positioning on more complex moves, further benefiting your spine.

 Yoga also helps you open your chest, which is vital for people with asthma.
 One person with the condition reports that attacks make her feel like she can’t even yawn because the inflammation and tightness in her chest prohibit air from entering.

-Certain postures stretch your intercostal muscles, those lining your ribs that expand when you breathe.
-Cobra and upward-facing dog are two of the most frequently seen poses for stretching the chest cavity.
-You’ll increase the stretch if you can manage urdhva dhanurasana, or a “full wheel.”
+Certain yoga postures, like Cobra and Upward-Facing Dog, stretch your intercostals, the muscles lining your ribs that expand when you breathe.
+You’ll increase the stretch even more if you can manage Urdhva Dhanurasana, or a Full Wheel.

-Stress.
-It affects millions of people and has only gotten worse since the pandemic for most.
-Unfortunately, this emotion is also an asthma trigger.
-It can bring on an attack or make the symptoms of one seem much worse than they are, inspiring panic.
-This scenario can create a negative feedback loop.
+Stress affects millions of people every minute of every day.
+Unfortunately, stress is an asthma trigger.
+It can bring on an attack or make the symptoms of one seem much worse than they are, which can lead to panic, creating a negative feedback loop.
 Your stress levels rise, triggering an attack, which in turn ramps up your adrenaline and cortisol production even more, making you feel greater tension.

-Fortunately, yoga is one of the best practices for stress management.
-Combining introspection, deep breathing, and the endorphin rush from gentle movement does the trick.
-Deep breathing alone is effective for mitigating your body’s stress response, with elongated exhales activating your body’s parasympathetic nervous system.
-Add the juicy brain chemicals from physical activity, and you almost can’t help leaving a session feeling like a new person.
+Fortunately, yoga — which combines introspection, deep breathing, and the endorphin rush from gentle movement — is one of the best practices for stress management.
+In fact, deep breathing alone is effective for mitigating your body’s stress response, with elongated exhales activating your body’s parasympathetic nervous system.
+Add the brain chemicals from physical activity, and you almost can’t help leaving a session feeling like a new person.

 Asthma makes you feel like you can’t breathe.
 You may feel as if you’re sucking air through a straw or trying to inhale through a thick woolen blanket.
-The panicky feelings that follow can increase your respiration and heart rate, worsening your condition.
+The panic that follows can increase your respiration and heart rate, worsening your condition.

 You breathe because your body’s cells require an ongoing oxygen supply to survive.
-When you struggle to get air, your cells starve of this vital nutrient, causing damage.
+When you struggle to get air, your cells starve for this vital nutrient, causing damage.

 However, one study from the International Journal of Yoga found that patients with COPD, a similar respiratory condition, had a better transfer of oxygen from the lungs to the bloodstream.
-Improved oxygen transfer could prevent cellular damage from a lack of this substance during attacks.
+Improved oxygen transfer could prevent cellular damage from a lack of oxygen during attacks.

 It may also explain one of the reasons why other preliminary studies have found a mild beneficial effect from a yoga practice on asthmatic patients, although not enough to recommend it as more than complementary therapy.